Applying

 Documentation

-The Discworld MUD has a series of four documents that form a creator manual of sorts.
-It is split into four parts: two parts focussed on coding, one part on game design and one on working with others.
+The Discworld MUD has a series of three documents that form a creator manual of sorts.
+It is split into three parts: two parts focused on coding, and one part on game design.
 If you want a feeling for what being a creator is like, you should have a look at them.

 You are not expected to work your way through these documents before applying - it's not really feasible to code from them outside of the Discworld environment - but they should give you some idea of what being a creator is like.